-To begin there are certain “grounds”, or reasons that you are required to prove to get a divorce in some states.
+To begin, there are specific “grounds” or reasons that you are required to prove to get a divorce in some states.
 Luckily, Texas is considered a “no-fault” state, this meaning that one person does not need to have a reason to want a divorce from another like adultery.
 This is known as insupportability, simply meaning the parties do not wish to be together anymore.

-Apart from the insupportability grounds there are six “at fault” grounds.
-If you wish to plead the marriage has come to an end due to fault on the other party, it is important to know it will have an impact on your divorce case since they will need to be proven.
+Apart from the supportability grounds, there are six “at fault” grounds.
+If you wish to plead the marriage has come to an end due to fault on the other party, it is essential to know it will impact your divorce case since they will need to be proven.

 The six “at fault” grounds are:

-- Living apart: living in separate physical residences for at least three years.
+- We were living apart: living in separate physical residences for at least three years.

-- Cruelty: treatment so extreme it makes it impossible for the parties to live together, cruelty can be both physical or emotional and evidence is come about in support of a cruelty claim.
+- Cruelty: treatment so extreme it makes it impossible for the parties to live together.
+Cruelty can be both physical or emotional, and evidence comes about in support of a cruelty claim.

 - Abandonment: one spouse has left the marital home with no intention to return, and the spouse claiming abandonment must prove the other has been gone for at least a year with no contact with the spouse still in the marital home.